divineprog/MoSyncApps/PlatformRequestDemo/Tutorial/PlatformRequestDemo.md

 Of course, the situation would be simpler if the functionality of maPlatformRequest would already be available in the Wormhole JavaScript API, but as it goes, it is not in there yet.

-Note that if you are using MoSync Reload, cvalling custom C++ code won't work.
+Note that if you are using MoSync Reload, calling custom C++ code won't work.
 You need to build your app with the MoSync SDK for the C++ code to be built and included with your app.

 If you have not used the MoSync SDK previously, [read this tutorial to get started quickly](http://www.mosync.com/documentation/manualpages/getting-started-html5-and-javascript).